dylan-mcdougall/Purrfolio/project_planning_docs/user_stories.md

 ### Update Portfolio
 * As a User with a portfolio I should see a option on the left hand side to add funds.
-    * Clicking add funds should take me to `/:userId/add-funds` where I can add money to my funds.
+    * Clicking add funds should opens, a modal asking me to input a value lower than $10,000,000, where I can add money to my funds.
         * Adding funds should update my total investing allowance
             *  The new total allowance should be seen on the portfolio page ,`/`, in the middle of the pie chart under 'Funds'.

     <!-- this could also be a modal instead of having to create a whole page -->

 ### Delete Stock